Collateral Damage. A Civilian Internee in the Ottoman Empire.

 Who was Miss G. M. Levack?
 Why was she in Turkey?
 The archives give tantalising glimpses, facts without personality, but by piecing them together a dim picture emerges of the woman who is buried there and the type of life she must have led.

 Neither Gladys nor James appear on the 1911 census.
 James, at least, was already in Baghdad.
 In April, 1909, the archaeologist, Gertrude Bell, recorded in her diary meeting him at a luncheon.
-Gladys may also have been in Baghdad at that time, but was definitely there from late 1913 / early 1914.
+Gladys may also have been in Baghdad at that time, but was definitely there from late 1913.
 Passenger lists show that on the 10th November, 1913, Gladys, James and James' wife left Manchester on the 'Locksley Hall', bound for Basra, Iraq.
 James is described as 'merchant'.
-Later correspondence in the National Archives indicates he worked for Lynch Brothers.
 No profession or occupation is given for Gladys but was that because she was not working at that time or because the clerk writing the passenger list did not think to ask?

-When the Levacks arrived in 1913, there were many thousands of Europeans living and working in the Ottoman Empire, some of whom had been there for several generations and had never visited their 'native' country.
+But why were they heading for Baghdad?
+This was the era when Britannia ruled the waves.
+Not only did Britain have an empire but she also exerted considerable political and economic muscle around the world.
+There were, in fact, many thousands of Europeans living and working in the Ottoman Empire, some of whom had been there for several generations and had never visited their 'native' country.
 Their commercial and civic lives were governed by 'Capitulations'.
 Capitulatory privileges were granted by the Sultan to individual nations and generally included:

 - freedom to travel to all parts of the Ottoman Empire